arshghanchi/arshghanchi-Mac-app-developer-intern-repo/User-Manual- Mohamed Arsh Ghanchi.md

-m# User Manual for Mohamed Arsh Ghanchi
+# User Manual for Mohamed Arsh Ghanchi

 ## My Role
 I am working as a **Mac App Developer Intern** at Focus Bear.